-SMSC & British Values
+SMSC & Life Skills

-Lily (Year 10) wrote after reflecting on her learning about Rights and Freedoms,
+Lily (Year 10) wrote after reflecting on her learning about Rights and Freedoms:

 ‘I enjoyed this topic because we heard different people’s opinions from different cultures and I learnt more about different religions and cultures I didn’t know of or understand before.
 It gave me better knowledge of the world and other countries, and how people live outside of the UK.’